 The shared memory model establishes a region of memory that is shared by cooperating processes.
 The processes exchange information by reading and writing data to the shared region.
 This model is faster than a message-passing model and provides maximum speed and convenience.

 Typically, the shared memory region resides in the address space of the process that creates this region.
-The other processes requiring to communicate using that shared memory process to access the memory of another process.
+The other processes requiring to communication using that shared memory process to access the memory of another process.